keepthrifty/keepthrifty.github.io/pages/start-here.md

 You'll get a personal update and link whenever we publish a new article, story, or video and we'll occasionally send you special subscriber-only content and invitations.

-{% include components/subscribe-modal.html modal-id=304007 center-button=true %}
+{% include components/subscribe-modal.html modal-id=304007 center-button=true buffer-button=true %}

 ## Diving In